couple playing customer engagement game

 Understanding the psychology behind customer engagement can help you inspire your audience to take action.
 When you know how to drive action through effective engagement, you’ll experience higher ROI in your business.
 That’s because customer engagement is critical to your business’s success.

-Many companies design their products and services using the principles of behavioural psychology.
+Many companies design their products and services using the principles of behavioral psychology.
 Likewise, marketers must understand the psychological triggers that move customers to not only engage, but to act.
 In marketing, evoking emotion is one of the most effective ways to inspire specific customer actions.

 The importance of creating an emotional connection between your customers and your brand can’t be understated.
 Customers who feel a deep, complete connection to your brand are 52% more valuable to your business than the average satisfied buyer.
 That means you should be invested in weaving emotion throughout your marketing efforts.